-Every industry will be affected by Brexit due to the potential economic impacts (reduced investment and recession) and manpower issues (migrated workforces and skilled worker shortages).
-Some industries will be affected more than others such as financial services but it is the businesses that trade internationally that stand to be most affected by Brexit, regardless of the sector that they operate in.
+Every industry is affected by Brexit due to the potential economic impacts (reduced investment and recession) and manpower issues (migrated workforces and skilled worker shortages).
+Some industries will be impacted more than others such as financial services but it is those that trade internationally that will see the greatest change.
 Businesses with continental European suppliers or customers will be impacted, while trade with non-EU countries will be affected by losing access to the EU's current free trade arrangements and any customs blockages.

 What key issues does Brexit cause for businesses?

-How Brexit will affect business will be different across the board.
-Every organisation will face different challenges when it comes to the UK leaving the EU, but there are some key challenges that we all need to be aware of and prepare for which are set out below.
+How Brexit affects business will be different across the board.
+Every organisation faces different challenges when it comes to the UK leaving the EU, but there are some key challenges that we all need to address.
+Our experts have compiled Brexit Bitesize guides to support businesses through this uncertain time.

-What opportunities could leaving the EU offer to UK businesses?
+What opportunities might leaving the EU offer to UK businesses?

-Brexit is frequently seen as only a risk or negative event yet there will be new opportunities for those that wish to capitalise on them.
-The volatility of currency will favour some businesses and new trading relationships will be explored.
-Depending on the UK's relationship with the EU, our domestic laws in various sectors may change in either form or substance, enabling businesses to have the opportunity to influence government in shaping future regulation.
+Brexit is frequently seen as a risk yet it will bring new opportunities for those that wish to capitalise on them.
+The volatility of currency will favour some businesses and new trading relationships will need to be explored.

 What are the legal implications of Brexit?